 Individual taxation in Georgia

 Residents of Georgia are taxed on their worldwide income, whereas foreigners have to pay tax on their income derived from a Georgian source.
 The flat rate of Georgian personal income tax is 20%.
 An individual is considered to be a Georgian tax resident if she/he resides in the country for at least 183 days per year.
 For high net worth individuals, i.e., persons who either hold property valued at more than GEL 3 million (about EUR 1,2 million) or have annual income of more than GEL 200.000 (about EUR 80.000), more liberal tax residence rules apply.

 In order to boost the economic development of the country, the government of Georgia introduced two major tax incentives, namely, (1) Free Industrial Zones (FIZs) and (2) a special customs regime for companies that export goods outside the country.

-Georgian FIZs are located in 3 cities: Poti (a seaport), Kutaisi (country’s third largest city), and Tbilisi (the capital of Georgia).
+Georgian FIZs are located in 3 cities: Poti (a seaport), Kutaisi (country’s third-largest city), and Tbilisi (the capital of Georgia).
 Companies that operate within the FIZs can benefit from 0% tax on corporate income, import, and property as well as significantly reduced VAT rates.
-A wide range of activities are permitted in the FIZs, e.g., manufacturing, trading, construction, financial, and consulting activities.
+A wide range of activities is permitted in the FIZs, e.g., manufacturing, trading, construction, financial, and consulting activities.
 Furthermore, all Georgian companies that produce goods for export can opt for a special Internal Processing Customs Regime license.
-Such a license permits the importation of raw materials which are used for production of goods to be exported into the country without paying customs duties and VAT.
+Such a license permits the importation of raw materials which are used for the production of goods to be exported into the country without paying customs duties and VAT.

 Ask Us Anything